Thurrock International Celebration of Culture

 A standout feature will be the Museum Collection on Tour.
 On display will be the three items that received the highest number of votes by locals – Iron Age minted coins, a clock and medal, and WWII women’s war uniform.

 Amidst all this activity, perhaps you might like to rest at the Library station to listen to a story or browse through some books.
+Or try some health snacks and cakes at the Grays Pathfinders ‘A Place To Rest’ where people can sit, chat and have a cup of tea.

 Check here for regular updates as we approach the festival.